68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 Life as a Combat Medic

-Regular training keeps your medical skills sharp.
+Regular training sessions will keep your medical skills sharp.

 Assessment and Evaluation